cracyc/msdos-player/readme.txt

 	> msdos lcc sample.c
 	> msdos sample

-The emulator can access host's file path and envrionments directly.
+The emulator can access host's file path and envrionment variables directly.

+Any softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.
+On the Windows OS, there are many variables and the variable table size will be more than 1024 bytes and it causes an error.

+In this case, please specify the option '-e' and only the minimum variables (COMSPEC/INCLUDE/LIB/PATH/PROMPT/TEMP/TMP/TZ) are copied to the table.

+	> msdos -e dd.com

 ----- Supported hardwares